 Effective August 3rd, 2021, Symphonic will require every track to have at least one Writer Contributor role (composer, lyricist, or songwriter).

 This requirement aligns us with future industry content standards to give credit to these individuals.
-Eventually, we will be making these fields a requirement during the release creation process.
-To prepare for these changes in the submission process, we request that you begin providing this information when submitting new releases or updating existing content.
+These fields are required to be filled out during the release creation process.
+Please provide this information when submitting new releases or updating existing content.

 Note: You will not be required to edit all back-catalog with these contributors.
 However, if you choose to edit a release using the "Edit" feature, you will be prompted to add either a composer, songwriter, or lyricist.